Pentwater secures funds to dredge sandy channel

 Township denies funds

-The amount anonymously donated Thursday morning is the same amount that officials in Pentwater Township, which surrounds the village, voted against contributing at the Wednesday board meeting.
+The amount anonymously donated Thursday morning, May 12, is the same amount that officials in Pentwater Township, which surrounds the village, voted against contributing at the Wednesday board meeting.

 Board members acknowledged the vital importance of the channel to Pentwater’s economy and reputation, but said there was no legal avenue to provide the money the way the village asked.